Crepant resolutions of Weierstrass threefolds and non-Kodaira fibres: Examples and non-examples

-One of the first papers where non-Kodaira fibres appeared is \cite{SME3-f}, that article is in fact devoted to an explicit desingularization of Weierstrass threefolds.
-The method described allows one to blow up both the base of the fibration and the fibration itself, in order to deal with a simpler variety (e.g.\ one can blow up the base surface untill the discriminant curve has only normal crossing).
-With this freedom, the classification in the paper is compete, and in \cite[$\S$14]{SME3-f} there is the observation that all the non-Kodaira fibres he found are contracion of ``the right'' Kodaira fibre, in agreement with Theorem \ref{thm: contraction of kodaira fibres}.
+\begin{Ex} One of the first papers where non-Kodaira fibres appeared is \cite{SME3-f}, that article is in fact devoted to an explicit desingularization of certain Weierstrass threefolds.
+The method described there allows one to blow up the base, in order to deal with a simpler fibration (e.g.\ one can blow up the base surface until the discriminant curve has only normal crossing).
+With this freedom, the classification of the non-Kodaira fibres in the paper is compete, and in \cite[$\S$14]{SME3-f} there is the observation that all the non-Kodaira fibres found in this way are contracion of the right Kodaira fibre, in agreement with Theorem~\ref{thm: main theorem}. \end{Ex}

-We already saw a partial result on the classification of the non-Kodaira fibers of an elliptic threefold: they are all contraction of Kodaira fibers (Theorem \ref{thm: contraction of kodaira fibres}).
-In Example \ref{ex: CCvG} and \ref{ex: non-moving singularities} we construct explicitly some of these fibers, which are the contraction of fibers of Kodaira type $I_0^*$ and $I_1^*$ respectively.
-In Example \ref{ex: a non-example} we show that some configurations of curves cannot appear as fiber of an elliptic threefold.
-The last Example is devoted to the construction of a crepant resolution of a Weierstrass fibration which does not satisfy the necessary condition of Theorem \ref{thm: no points with high multiplicity}.
-As we will see, the resolution will not be an elliptic fibration.